 Streets Alive has been building community spirit at the street level since 2001 across the UK.

-We have made iconic street parties more common and practically possible and made Bristol a beacon with 100+ neighbours events held each year.
+We have made iconic neighbours' street parties more common and practically possible, and made Bristol a beacon with 100+ residents' events held each year.

-Streets Alive helps people make their street a friendlier, safer and greener place to live.
-We do this by:
+Streets Alive helps people make their street a friendlier, safer and greener by:

-- Working at the national level with government departments, other agencies and local authorities to gain support and removing barriers to building stronger, more resilient communities.
+- Working with councils and government departments to gain support and remove barriers to building stronger, more resilient communities

 Streets Alive is a not-for-profit limited company with volunteer Trustees.

-We are grateful for funding from charitable foundations such as the Esmée Fairbairn Foundation, the Tudor Trust, BIG Lottery and the Rayne Foundation and many small community grants.
+We are grateful for funding from charitable foundations such as the Esmée Fairbairn Foundation, the Tudor Trust, BIG Lottery, the Rayne Foundation and many small community grants.

 It was founded in 2001 by Chris Gittins who developed his community focus having worked in the environmental voluntary sector and for councils.